Corporate Responsibility Report 2018-2019

 - Health and Safety

-SWN employees work side-by-side with our contractors as ONE Team with one goal: zero safety incidents.
-We achieved outstanding safety performance in 2017.
+SWN employees work side by side with our contractors as ONE Team with one goal: zero safety incidents.
+We achieved record safety performance in 2018, including a 79 percent decrease in recordable incidents in Northeast Appalachia and a 50 percent decrease in Southwest Appalachia compared with 2017.

-We report a range of health and safety, environmental, workforce and community data.
+We report our year-over-year performance on a range of health and safety, environmental, workforce and community data.

 methane leak/loss rate, 96% below the industry average of 1.62%

 reduction in greenhouse gas emissions intensity compared with 2017